voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 All |Label| instances have a `tags` field, which is a string list.
-By default, this list is empty, but you can use it to store application-specific information like whether the label is mistaken:
+By default, this list is empty, but you can use it to store application-specific information like whether the label is incorrect:

 .. code-block:: python
     :linenos: